yzengal/SIGMOD22_Git/README.md

 ### Compile the algorithm

-##### Note that the directory paths of ANNLIB and BOOSTLIB in the Makefile need to be revised based on your own settings.
+##### Note that the directory paths of ANNLIB, BOOSTLIB and FLANNLIB in the Makefile need to be revised based on your own settings.

 cd algorithm/experiment-real-and-scalability && make all
 or cd algorithm/experiment-multi && make all